 Devotees have nicknamed this popular domestic cat the “Abys.”

-Just how the Abyssinian pet cat first arose is still somewhat mysterious, but it is thought they arose from an unbroken line dating back to small wild cats that roamed the streets of ancient Egypt.
+Just how the Abyssinian pet cat first arose is still somewhat mysterious.
+Many think they arose from an unbroken line dating back to small wild cats that roamed the streets of ancient Egypt.

-The Abyssinian’s long, lithe body and tawny fur makes it a dead ringer for the African wild cat, Felis sylvestris lybica, the same ancient feline ancestor all cats have to thank for their existence today!
+The Abyssinian’s long, lithe body and tawny fur makes it a dead ringer for the African wild cat, Felis sylvestris lybica.
+This is the same ancient feline ancestor all cats have to thank for their existence today!

 To learn more about the Abyssinian cat breed, check out this fascinating article!

-The Somali owes its thick, luxurious, fox-like coat to an Abyssinian recessive gene, but is quite similar to the Aby in all other ways, including in coat coloration.
+The Somali owes its thick, luxurious, fox-like coat to an Abyssinian recessive gene.
+Other than that, it is similar to the Aby in all other ways, including coat coloration and personality.

 They also adore performing, which makes the Somali a highly successful show cat!